Also Like

 Neuroplasticity is real.
 Your brain changes throughout your entire life based on repeated thoughts, behaviors, and experiences.
 This is well-documented neuroscience, not wishful thinking.
 If you consistently practice new thought patterns around money, your brain will, over time, begin to default to those new patterns instead of the old ones.

 Mindset affects behavior.
 How you think about money influences how you act around it.
-This isn’t metaphysics it’s cognitive priming, confirmation bias, and basic behavioral psychology.
+This is cognitive priming, confirmation bias, and basic behavioral psychology.
 People who believe they can improve their finances tend to take more financial action than people who believe they can’t.
-That’s not the Law of Attraction.
-That’s just how motivation works.

 Brainwave entrainment has modest effects.
 A 2019 meta-analysis confirmed that binaural beats can reduce anxiety.
 Other studies show potential benefits for focus, sleep, and meditation.
-The effects are real but moderate not the dramatic brain overhaul that marketing materials suggest.
+The effects are real but moderate.

 What is NOT scientifically supported: